Basic Node and Express

 Create a

-file in the root of your project directory, and store the variableMESSAGE_STYLE=uppercase
+.envfile in the root of your project directory, and store the variableMESSAGE_STYLE=uppercasein it.Then, in the

 Build a simple logger.
 For every request, it should log to the console a string taking the following format: